 We recognize that teachers are at the center of any transformation in our classrooms.
 Our three-stage training program ensures that even teachers with little or no prior experience with technology can gain the skills and confidence necessary to improve teaching-learning process and enhance education using technology.

-Recent News and Updates
+News & Updates

 - Robot Programming Support in Lalitpur December 2, 2022